Tunisia Navy Rescues 78 Migrants, One Dead - UrduPoint

 Tunisia Navy Rescues 78 Migrants, One Dead

-Tunisia's navy rescued 78 migrants on Wednesday and retrieved the body of another after their boat sank off the country's coast during a bid to reach Europe, the defence ministry said
+Tunisia's navy rescued 78 migrants on Wednesday and retrieved the body of another after their boat sank off the country's coast during a bid to reach Europe, the defense ministry said

-Ben Guerdane, Tunisia, (APP - UrduPoint / Pakistan Point News - 15th Dec, 2021 ) :Tunisia's navy rescued 78 migrants on Wednesday and retrieved the body of another after their boat sank off the country's coast during a bid to reach Europe, the defence ministry said.
+Ben Guerdane, Tunisia, (APP - UrduPoint / Pakistan Point News - 16th Dec, 2021 ) :Tunisia's navy rescued 78 migrants on Wednesday and retrieved the body of another after their boat sank off the country's coast during a bid to reach Europe, the defense ministry said.

 The migrants, mostly Bangladeshis and Egyptians aged from 12-45, had set off the previous night from Abu Kammash just across the border in neighbouring Libya near Zawara, it said.